MPI-Dortmund/cryolo/source/installation.rst

 For cryo images (neural network denoised with JANNI)
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-:Datasets: 43 real, 10 simulated, 10 particle free datasets on various grids with contamination
+:Datasets: 43 real, 10 simulated, 10 particle free data sets on various grids with contamination

 :Uploaded: 27 May 2020